BIM2TWIN-Team/WP3-progress-monitor/README.md

 ```

 The above script ignores nodes if the node already exist in the graph.
 But you have an option to force update node
-with `--force_update_asperf`.
-If this flag is set, nodes will be updated even if the node exist in the graph already.
+with `--force_update`.
+If this flag is set, nodes will be updated even if the node already exist in the graph.

-> **Warning**
-> Handle this script carefully as it create new or update nodes in the DTP.
-You could revert this event with session log
-> files.

 ## Progress monitor